Visitation times are 9 a.m. to 9 p.m.

 Visitors are limited to two at a time.
 We may ask you to leave the room during dressing changes or other procedures.
 One family member (at least 18 years old) may stay overnight at the patient's request.
 Children are welcome to visit after proper screening and under adult supervision.

-A visitors lounge is located in front of the elevators on the 11th floor.
-You're welcome to use it while visiting patients in the Burn Center.
+A visitor waiting room is located in front of the elevators on the 11th floor.
+Visitors who are spending the night are welcome to take advantage of the Quiet Room located in the Burn Center.

-Phones are in the visitors lounge in front of the elevators on the 11th floor.
+Phones are in the visitors waiting room in front of the elevators on the 11th floor.
 Dial 9 for an outside line for local calls.
 Dial 0 to reach a Vanderbilt operator to place all other calls.

 Please limit phone calls to the intensive care unit.
 We ask that one family member be the spokesperson for the patient, keeping family and friends informed of the patients progress.
 No information will be given over the phone to anyone except immediate family.
 The phone number in the lounge is (615) 343-5884.